David O. Russell's unrealized projects: Untitled Russ Meyer biopic

-In March 2011, Russell was in negotiations with Fox Searchlight to direct a feature biopic of the Sexploitation film director Russ Meyer.
+On March 17, 2011, Deadline reported that Russell was in negotiations with Fox Searchlight to direct a feature biopic of the Sexploitation film director Russ Meyer.

 Maleficent

 In June 2011, as claimed by The Hollywood Reporter, Russell was one of the directors interested in taking over for Tim Burton on the production of Disney's Maleficent after his departure.

 The Mission

 That same month, Russell spoke of a project he was working on with producer Lorenzo di Bonaventura called Mission.
 "It's very cool," Russell told THR, "It's sort of an action-drama."
 The film was set up the following month at Warner Bros. as a starring vehicle for Brad Pitt.

 Untitled Buddy Cianci biopic

 It was officially confirmed by the Los Angeles Times in April 2012 that Russell would be directing a biopic of former Providence mayor Buddy Cianci after an arrangement with producer Jane Rosenthal.
 Based Cianci's biography Politics and Pasta, Russell was confirmed to not be writing the script for the film.